-International students need to travel a lot and cheap tickets can always help bring down overall costs of studying in the United States.
+International students need to travel a lot and cheap tickets can always help bring down the overall costs of studying in the United States.
 My two cents: always check slickdeals.net before buying a ticket online.
 Slickdeals.net has great flight deals.
-Just by searching “flights” on the Slickdeals.net search bar, all current/upcoming deals will popup.
+Just by searching “flights” on the Slickdeals.net search bar, all current/upcoming deals will pop up.
 Additionally, one can also create an account and set alerts for deals on flights to/from specific cities.
 Another great website to check out while making travel bookings is StudentUniverse.com.
 StudentUniverse is a travel booking site for students and youth.
-It offers discounted pricing and terms on flights, hotels and tours.
+It offers discounted pricing and terms on flights, hotels, and tours.

 Tosha’s guide to living on the cheap: